endless-sky/endless-sky-wiki/WritingConversations.md

 # Apply #

 An "apply" entry modifies conditions instead of testing to see what they are currently equal to.
-The syntax is the same as the "on complete" node in a [CreatingMissions mission].
+The syntax is the same as the "on complete" node in a [mission](CreatingMissions).